pcheron-root/pcheron-root/README.md

 - 🤝 I’m looking for help with **miniRT 42 project.**

-- 🏫 Some 42 projects are available here :
+- 🏫 Some of my 42 projects are available here :

 <div align="left">